bpetetot/conference-hall-beta/README.md

 1. Create a firebase project with the [firebase console](https://console.firebase.google.com).

   * create a "Cloud Firestore" Database.
 It's okay to start in 'locked' mode.
+The rules will be overiden when you deploy.
   * activate "Google" as a sign-in provider for Authentication

 2. Create a `.env.local` file by copying `.env` file at root folder and set firebase environment variables.